-The first seven of many monikers that come to mind when considering the force of will and majesty that is contained in the work and mind of the Wimberley, Texas artist Gil Bruvel.
+The first seven of many monikers that come to mind when considering the force of will that is contained in the artwork and mind of the artist, Gil Bruvel.

-The different collections I have seen developed, ranging from the Flow series, the Cubist series, his functional art collection, the chess boards and his evocative paintings all embrace a sense of passionate serenity.
-Strong but fluid, his work has a through line that speaks to the environments he surrounds himself with, his love for the beauty of the human form and his sense of geometric experimentation.
-While pushing the boundaries of the expectations of formal sculpture, the work opens up the viewer’s own potential for abstract possibilities.
+Gil Bruvel’s most recent art collections consist of the Bending the Lines series, the Flow series, the Cubist series, his functional art collection, the chess boards and his evocative paintings: all embracing a sense of meditative serenity.
+Strong but fluid, his artwork speaks to his surrounding environments, his love for the beauty of human form and his sense of geometric experimentation.

-This organic conversation not only reflects the spirituality of a thinking artist, but one who strives to create a community of collaboration with each piece.
-His team of assistants, protégés, casters and friends all seem to be integrated with his process while maintaining a singular voice that could only come from Gil Bruvel himself.
-In this sense, I have thought of Joseph Beuys whose philosophy of teaching and ‘social sculpture’ included the culture and society from which the work emanated.
-Although Gil is clearly a successful modern artist, the pieces contain the hands of many, as they travel back out into the world, adorning every level of class and institution, from the collectors to group shows of emerging work to corporate sponsorship.
-The ability to make work that is highly valued while not compromising your personal veracity and vision carries his practice into a realm of the sublime.
+This organic conversation not only reflects the otherworldliness of a thinking artist, but grants insight to a thriving communicative collaboration with each piece.
+His team of assistants, casters, and friends all seem to be integrated with his process while maintaining a singular voice that could only come from Gil Bruvel himself.
+Adapting with the world around him, his artwork has reached the eyes of many, traveling out into the world, adorning every level of class and institution.

 …The variation can be infinite.
 Every possibility can be there at any time.
 It’s not magic, but it feels like magic…